JesseTimonen/MacroManager/README.md

 # MacroManager
-Macro Manager is an application which allows you to record and replay mouse macros, setup hotkeys for mouse clicks.
-This application also comes with an auto clicker.
+Macro Manager is an application which allows you to record and replay mouse macros and setup hotkeys for mouse clicks.
+Macro Manager also has an auto clicker.